maireadwhite/Love-Maths/README.md

 HTML and CSS complete.
 Started javascript.
 Each function should have one main task.
 Atomic.Single responsibility principle.
 Set up structure for games functions.
 Event listeners added to function elements.
+13/06/22 created code to create two random numbers for num1 and num2